Keep an eye out for the three fundamental lessons from this article on changing any habits, whether it’s to quit smoking or not…

 Changing My Personal Vision of Myself

-Just over 3 years ago I was having lunch with a friend who I met through Lighthouse and we spent the time talking about our families, our responsibility to others and how we could help each other more through our friendship.
+Years ago I was having lunch with a friend who I met through Lighthouse International and we spent the time talking about our families, our responsibility to others and how we could help each other more through our friendship.
 As we finished lunch and went out onto the street I went to put a cigarette in my mouth and lit it.
 She saw me do this and asked, with genuine concern, “Asif, after everything that we just talked about – how can you put that into your mouth?”

 That question just threw me and helped me see how absolutely essential it was to get real and challenge my habits and beliefs.
 That was the last cigarette I smoked as a smoker.
 I accepted that I wanted to let go of that part of my life, that I was no longer a smoker who was trying to quit, but rather a healthy father letting go of an old habit he no longer needed.